Devbeat-io/devops-extensions/README.md

-# devops-extensions
+# Azure DevOps Extensions from Devbeat

-Azure Devops extensions
+At Devbeat we have provided a set of common Azure DevOps extensions.